 World Mental Health Day

 World Mental Health Day was created by the World Health Organization to promote awareness and understanding about mental health issues.
-World Mental Health day is on October 10th, and the theme this year is Depression: A Global Crisis.
+World Mental Health day is on October 10th, and the theme this year is Mental Health and Older Adults.

 Mental Health Day History

-World Mental Health Day is always celebrated on October 10th 2012, it was first created in 1992 by the World Federation for Mental Health and this year is the day's 20th anniversary!
+World Mental Health Day is always celebrated on October 10th, it was first created in 1992 by the World Federation for Mental Health and this year is the day's 21st anniversary!
 The idea behind the day is to inform and raise awareness about different mental conditions and sicknesses and to help people find support and understand more about mental health.
 In some countries it is part of a Mental Health Week.
 The day often has different societies and communities offering services, letting people know about treatment and support.
-The World Health Organization picks a mental health issue to focus on every year, this year it's Depression.
+The World Health Organization picks a mental health issue to focus on every year, in 2012 it was Depression, this year it's "Older Adults".

 What is Mental Health